French style is not about having more; it’s about choosing pieces that work hard.

 12. Leather Jacket

-A leather jacket is another versatile piece that can take you through the seasons.
-It is versatile enough to wear casually over jeans and a t-shirt or you can dress it up over black trousers and a camisole.
-The leather can also add an extra bit of interest to an outfit, as it contrasts well against almost any other fabric you pair it with.
+The leather also adds an extra bit of interest to an outfit, as it contrasts well against almost any other fabric you pair it with.
 A close-fitting motorcycle jacket that hits just below the waistline is a great style that can be worn with pants or a midi skirt.